BETTER FROM THE VERY BEGINNING OF THE SUPPLY CHAIN

 Since we started JACK & JONES, the quality and sustainability of the materials we use and the way we source them has been central to who we are as a brand.

 Cotton is the #1 material we use, which makes it our biggest focus.
-In 2022, we expect to reach our target to source 100% of our cotton from more sustainable alternatives.
+In 2022, we expect to reach our target to source 100% of our cotton from less impactful alternatives like organic or recycled cotton.
 From sourcing through the Better Cotton Initiative (BCI) to upping our use of organic and recycled cotton, we are focusing on initiatives that will keep our sustainability ambitions on track — improving traceability and transparency in the process.

 It does not stop there though.
 Polyester is our second most-used material, so it is also a high priority.
-By 2025, we will source 50% of our polyester from recycled polyester or other more sustainable sources.
+By 2025, we will source 50% of our polyester from recycled polyester or other sources with less impact on the environment.
 Last year alone, we repurposed 14 million plastic bottles into outwear lining for our jackets.
 We are moving away from virgin polyester and investing in pre and post consumer recycled fibers like REPREVE®.

 We respect the welfare of animals, so we follow strict guidelines that cover the sourcing of natural fibers like wool and down.
 Today, 58% of our wool is recycled and 100% of our down is sourced from farms that uphold animal welfare best practices.